History & Mission

 On January 18, 2007, the Board of Directors of the Congress of Aboriginal Peoples (CAP) voted unanimously to terminate the membership of the Ontario Métis Aboriginal Association (OMAA).
 OMAA had been placed into receivership and as a result, thousands of Métis and status and non-status Indians living off reserve in Ontario had been left without a political organization to represent their rights and interests.
 To meet this need, the Ontario Coalition of Indigenous People (OCIP) was incorporated on December 13, 2006 and was recognized as a CAP affiliate at their Annual General Assembly held in the same year.

 The Ontario Coalition of Indigneous Peoples (OCIP) represents the rights and interests of Métis, status and non-status Indians living off-reserve in Ontario.
-We are an affiliate of the Indigenous Peoples’ Assembly of Canada (IPAC) formerly known as the Congress of Aboriginal Peoples (CAP) and previously as the Native Council of Canada (NCC).
+We are an affiliate of the Congress of Aboriginal Peoples (CAP) and previously as the Native Council of Canada (NCC).

 The secondary goal of OCIP is to implement many of the programs denied its people in Ontario in the areas such as health care, employment training and post secondary education, affordable housing, legal services relating to criminal justice, poverty issues, Aboriginal rights and interests and mental health services.
 OCIP will emphasize the creation of a trained competent Aboriginal workforce to provide service delivery for Aboriginal peoples.

 A further goal is to inform its diverse communities across Ontario concerning accessing programs and services available from the federal and provincial governments.